vestalux/sljekyll/blog/_posts/2016-11-03-nanowrimo.md

 date: 2016-11-03
 author: alice-violett
 category: blog
 excerpt: "Once again, aspiring wordsmiths around the world are furiously scribbling or tapping away for National Novel Writing Month.
-We hope our advice books, writing groups and author visits can help Suffolk 'wrimos' smash the 50,000-word target.
+We hope our advice books and writing groups can help Suffolk 'wrimos' smash the 50,000-word target.
 You can even publish your work afterwards using our Suffolk Writes service."
 breadcrumb: blog
 comments: yes
 ---